Therapist Recommendations For Loving Someone with Borderline Personality Disorder

 If you are a friend, family member, or partner of someone with BPD, you are probably well aware of the relationship challenges.
 Also, keep in mind those with BPD can (often unbeknownst to themselves) create the issues that cause abandonment, which they may fear the most.

 Aside from these challenges, having a loved one with BPD can be enriching and rewarding.
-We can easily cite the positive aspects and we’ve frequently been motivated by the inspiring love for their passions.
+I can easily cite the positive aspects.
+I’ve frequently been motivated by the inspiring love for their passions.
 Their enthusiasm for life can be very contagious.
 They can offer dark humor and quick wit when you need to be cheered up from your own negative emotions.

-In our experiences with clients and loved ones with BPD, we wanted to share some insight — patience and empathy are the foundation for mutual growth.
+In my experiences with clients and loved ones with BPD, I wanted to share some insight.
+I’ve learned that patience and empathy are the foundation for mutual growth.

 - First and most importantly, realize there are limits and boundaries to every relationship.
 Give and take isn’t always 50/50, but the relationship does not stay healthy if one’s time and energy is on a pattern of depletion.